coverclock/coverclock/README.md

 * API design
 * Bar codes
 * Economics especially game theory
-* Failure case studies in complex systems
+* Case studies of failures in complex systems
 * Fermi Paradox
   - I spend more time than I should worrying about the Fermi Paradox.
 * Geolocation